stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 All content in this block is at the effective layer.
 We describe only:

-* state spaces,
+* State spaces.
-* observables and fields,
+* Observables and fields.
-* invariants and tension scores,
+* Invariants and tension scores.
-* singular sets and domain restrictions.
+* Singular sets and domain restrictions.

 We do not describe any hidden generative rules or any explicit mapping from raw biological data to internal TU fields.

 ### 3.1 State space

-We assume a state space
+We assume a state space `M_mem` with the following interpretation.

-`M_mem`

-with the following interpretation:

 * Each element `m` in `M_mem` represents a coherent configuration of a memory relevant neural system across a set of spatial and temporal scales.

 At the effective layer, a state `m` packages:

-* coarse summaries of synaptic strengths and connectivity patterns in selected brain regions,
+* Coarse summaries of synaptic strengths and connectivity patterns in selected brain regions.
-* summaries of structural features such as spine densities and network motifs,
+* Summaries of structural features such as spine densities and network motifs.
-* summaries of molecular and cellular processes that influence stability, such as turnover rates and plasticity statistics,
+* Summaries of molecular and cellular processes that influence stability, such as turnover rates and plasticity statistics.
-* summaries of behavioral performance on memory tasks over time.
+* Summaries of behavioral performance on memory tasks over time.

 We do not specify how these summaries are constructed from experimental measurements.
-We only assume that:

-* for any experimental condition and time window of interest, there exist states in `M_mem` that encode the corresponding effective summaries.
+We only assume that for any experimental condition and time window of interest, there exist states in `M_mem` that encode the corresponding effective summaries.

 ### 3.2 Effective fields and observables